-Although a lot of important developments have occurred in the hair loss world in the past several weeks, I have not been excited by most of them.
-I did not think any of the below warranted a separate post.
+Although a lot of important developments have occurred in the hair loss world in the past several weeks, I have not been excited by most.

 — The other interesting item from the above mentioned New York Times article was an explanation on why Latisse (Bimatoprost) will probably not work as well on the head as it does on eyelashes.
 According to the Cleveland Clinic’s Dr. Melissa Piliang, a well known hair loss researcher and dermatologist, Latisse works by shifting hair that is in a resting phase into hair that is in a growth phase.
 However, while 70 percent of eyelash hair is usually in resting phase, only 10-20 percent of scalp hair is usually in resting phase.
-I wonder if that 10-20 percent potential new growth is enough to make Bitamoprost at least as good as Minoxidil when it comes to scalp hair regrowth?
+I wonder if that 10-20 percent potential new hair growth is enough to make Bitamoprost at least as good as Minoxidil?

 — Cellmid, a company that I discussed earlier this year, just announced very good results from an independently conducted trial of its FGF-5 inhibiting drug évolis ONE.
-I would be a lot more excited about this product if were not based on naturally occurring botanical extracts and if there were more positive anecdotal forums posts from existing Australian users of the product.
-I just do not believe that any natural product can considerably benefit hair loss, especially when it comes to regrowth.
-In any case, their CEO Maria Halasz has Tweeted to me that the product will be in pharmacies (I presume US-based ones) in May.
+I would be a lot more excited about this product if were not based on naturally occurring botanical extracts.
+And if there were more positive anecdotal forums posts from existing Australian users of the product.
+I just do not believe that any natural hair loss product can cause regrowth in bald areas of the scalp.
+In any case, their CEO Maria Halasz has Tweeted to me that the product will be in pharmacies in May.

 — The two main stories in the hair loss world last year both involved JAK inhibitors reversing alopecia areata.
 The before and after photos in both cases (see bone marrow cancer drug Ruxolitinib and arthritis drug Tofacitinib) were mind blowing and took the global media by storm.
-This month, yet another JAK inhibitor (an Israeli developed cancer drug Baricitinib) proved to have similar results, but the publicity surrounding this development was modest this time.
+This month, yet another JAK inhibitor (cancer drug Baricitinib) proved to have similar results, but the publicity surrounding this development was modest.

 — Although related to the skin rather than to hair, cosmetics giant L’Oreal ‘s and 3D organ printing giant Organovo’s newly announced partnership in research is one to watch closely.
-The human skin is very closely related to hair, and L’Oreal has already made its presence felt in the hair world due to its much hyped yet to be released gray hair prevention pill (which has to be taken forever, and which won’t help if you already have gray hair).
+The human skin is very closely related to hair, and L’Oreal has already made its presence felt in the hair world due to its much hyped yet to be released gray hair prevention pill.

-— Finally, I was surprised that the crazy Dr. Sergio Canavero of the full body transplant (or “head transplant”, as has been falsely named by much of the media) fame has already managed to find a patient.
+— Finally, I was surprised that the crazy Dr. Sergio Canavero of the full body transplant (or “head transplant”, as has been falsely named by much of the media) fame has already found a patient.
 So they are likely to proceed with this insanity in 2016.
 Even crazier, it seems like Dr. Canavero got over 100 volunteers asking him to be the first person to get a new body.
-I cannot imagine that this will ever work, but it is still worth seeing the below video.
+I cannot imagine that this will ever work.
 More on Valery Spiridonov.
 You can also read this interview with him and this one with Dr. Canavero.